WayneKeenan/picraftzero/README.md

 ### Configure PiCraftZero

-Overriding the default config to use the UV4L server:
+Overriding the default config to use the UV4L server,

+This block below is a single script action and should be executed as one single copy and paste:

 ```bash
 cat << 'EOF' | sudo tee /etc/picraftzero.cfg > /dev/null
 [hmd]